 In 1998, Thom Tillis and his family moved to Cornelius, North Carolina.

-In 2002, following PricewaterhouseCoopers' sale of its consulting arm to IBM, Thom Tillis also transitioned to IBM.
-In the same year, Tillis began his political career in Cornelius, advocating for a local bike trail and being elected to the town's park board.
+In 2002, Thom Tillis began his political career in Cornelius, pushing for a local bike trail and getting elected to the town's park board.

-In 2003, Thom Tillis ran for town commissioner in Cornelius and tied for second place.
+In 2003, Thom Tillis ran for town commissioner and tied for second place.

 In 2006, Thom Tillis was elected to the General Assembly after defeating incumbent John W. Rhodes in the Republican primary.

-In 2007, Thom Tillis entered the North Carolina House of Representatives, marking the start of his career in the state legislature.
+In 2007, Thom Tillis began serving in the North Carolina House of Representatives, a position he held until 2015.

 In 2007, Thom Tillis voted in favor of a measure to give North Carolina a renewable portfolio standard.